J-Ross01/Tech-Blog/README.md

 ## Usage

-1. **Homepage View:** On visiting the site, users are presented with the homepage that includes existing blog posts, navigation links, and login options.
+1. **Homepage View:** On visiting the site, users are presented with the homepage that will include existing blog posts, navigation links, and login options.

 2. **Signing Up:** Users can sign up by creating a username and password.

 3. **User Dashboard:** Once logged in, users can view their dashboard, which includes their posts and the option to add new posts.

-4. **Adding Blog Posts:** Users can add new blog posts with a title and content.
+4. **Adding Blog Posts:** Users will be able to add new blog posts with a title and content.

-5. **Commenting:** Users can comment on existing blog posts.
+5. **Commenting:** Users will be able to comment on existing blog posts.

 6. **Account Management:** Users can log out or update their account details.